lorcalhost/BTB-manager-telegram/README.md

 <p align="center">

 Usually when this happens it means that you haven't properly setup your `apprise.yml` file.
-For security reasons the bot is programmed so that it only responds to the person with `user_id` equal to the the one set in the Telegram URL inside the `apprise.yml` file.
+For security reasons the bot is programmed so that it only responds to the person with `user_id` equal to the one set in the Telegram URL inside the `apprise.yml` file.

 Example of `apprise.yml` file:
 ```yaml